alnajar/BST_692_2020/README.md

 Dates will be added below if the biostatistics faculty approve the outline/plan

 +	Module 1 – Introduction to Data Science
-        + Assignment 0
+        + Assignment 0 - Setup stuff
-+	Module 2 – Load and understand data in a pipeline
++	Module 2 – Databases and Programming
-    + Load data via API
+    + Pipelines
-        + Assignment 1
+        + Assignment 1 - GitHub
-    + Do descriptive statistics on individual tables
+    + Tidyverse
-        + Assignment 2
+        + Assignment 2 - Functional Programming
-    + Merge tables with SQL
+    + Acquisition
-        + Assignment 3
+        + Assignment 3 - Pull data via API
-    + Make a markdown document with results
+    + SQL
-        + Assignment 4
+        + Assignment 4 - Work with multiple tables
+    +  Explore
+        + Assignment 5 - Summarize a Bunch of new Data
+    + Packages
-    + Write a package that includes all the code needed and documents the data
+        + Assignment  6 - Write a package that includes all the code needed and documents the data
-        + Assignment 5
+    + Reproducibility
-    + Use Drake to control pipeline
-        + Assignment 6
+        + Assignment 7 -
-+ Module 3 – Add analysis to the pipeline
++ Module 3 – Statistics and Algorithms
     + Predict treatment success with many methods
-        + Assignment 7 – logistic
-        + Assignment 8 – KNN
+        + Assignment 8 – Do Logistic Regression and KNN
-        + Assignment 9 - SVM
+        + Assignment 9 – Do tree based models
-        + Assignment 10 Random Forest
+        + Assignment 10 - Do MBA
 + Module 4 – Add web output to the pipeline
-        + Assignment X
+        + Assignment 11 - Build the shell of a web app
-        + Assignment XX
+        + Assignment 12 -
-        + Assignment XXX
+        + Assignment 13 -
 +	Final Presentation

 # Grading